 Most businesses would not exist without reliable outside suppliers.
 But a few dishonest vendors, contractors or purchasers can cost a company or government agency serious money.
-This online self-study course explores the contracting process from the perspective of fraud.
+This course explores the contracting process from the perspective of fraud.

 ACFE Ordering and Return Policy

 You Will Learn How To: